matiapa/itba-bd2-tpe/README.md

 })
 ```

-### Import Data
+### Import Neo4j Data
 The following script will read RDF data from the WikiData dump and load it into Neo4J

-### Import Neo4j Data
 ```bash
 WITH 'PREFIX neo: <neo4j://voc#>
 CONSTRUCT {